 Did you go through a rhinoplasty surgery and wondering when you can start wearing your glasses again?
 Giving without your glasses may be inconvenient for some patients, but it’s essential to make sure your nose has enough time to heal correctly.
 Here are a few tips from Dr. Vincent Marin regarding glasses and rhinoplasty.

 Take Some Time Off to Recover

 Planning for a rhinoplasty surgery should include more than the time required for the consultation and the actual surgical appointment.
 You will need to set aside time after your surgery to recover fully.
 One of the best ways to recover is to take some time off from your busy life and let your body heal.
 If you take time off, you won’t have to worry about wearing your glasses to accomplish essential tasks.
 Do yourself a favor and let yourself heal fully before jumping back into your everyday routine.

 If you plan on engaging in activities that require clear vision, then think of investing in some disposable contact lenses.
 Contacts can take a while to get used to, so make sure to try them out a few weeks before your surgery.
 The last thing you want to be dealing with is adjusting to contacts on top of recovering.
 If you feel that your eyes are too dry for contacts, consider lubricating eye drops.

 Get Some Bridgeless Glasses

-The reason you should not wear glasses while recovering from your rhinoplasty surgery is because they put pressure on the bridge of your nose – precisely the part of the nose that is going through a critical healing period.
+You should not wear glasses while recovering from your rhinoplasty surgery because they put pressure on the bridge of your nose – precisely the part of the nose that is going through a critical healing period.
 You may consider investing in a pair of glasses that don’t put any pressure on the nasal dorsum for about four weeks after surgery.
 If you can’t afford bridgeless glasses, you can use tape to secure your regular glasses to your forehead; this will help keep pressure off of the bridge of the nose.

 Wearing Glasses Over Your Splint